Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 Before doing that let's look at the structure of the controller.

-So the controller will be a class that extends to the base class `CJ_Controller.php` CJ_Controller will have all the helps and basic function we need in the Controller.
+So the controller will be a class that extends to the base class `CJ_Controller.php` CJ_Controller will have all the helper functions we need in the Controller.

 ```PHP